LogicMonitor seeks to disrupt AI landscape with $800M strategic investment at $2.4B valuation to revolutionize data centers.

 Cisco ACI enables network administrators to centrally manage and orchestrate network resources through a graphical user interface (GUI).
 Cisco ACI can be used for a variety of purposes, including the following:

-• Infrastructure as a Service (IaaS): Cisco ACI can be used to provision and manage virtual machines (VMs), storage, and networking resources in an IaaS environment.
+• Infrastructure as a service (IaaS): Cisco ACI can be used to provision and manage virtual machines (VMs), storage, and networking resources in an IaaS environment.
 This allows organizations to quickly provision and scale their IT infrastructure without having to purchase or deploy physical hardware.
+Learn more about this in our guide on infrastructure as code (IaC) and infrastructure as a service (IaaS).

 • Software-defined networking (SDN): Cisco ACI can be used to centrally manage and orchestrate network resources via a graphical user interface (GUI).
 This allows network administrators to easily provision and configure networking services, such as load balancing and traffic shaping.